 - If the importer determines significant non-conformity patterns with SPS measures, it must inform the exporter.

 - The Party proposing an SPS measure must allow 60 days for the other Party to provide written comments on such a measure after it makes a notification to the WTO.
 The Party proposing the measure may allow more than 60 days except in case of urgent problems of human, animal or plant life or health.

-India Australia ECTA is all about transparency, promoting mutual trust, communication and cooperation between India and Australia.
-One way of enforcing such goals is through regular audits done by both the Parties regarding SPS Measures as per the SPS agreement and other international guidelines.
+India Australia ECTA is all about transparency, promoting mutual trust, communication, and cooperation between India and Australia.
+One way of enforcing such goals is through regular audits done by both Parties regarding SPS Measures as per the SPS agreement and other international guidelines.

-- The Party must take audits according to provisions of the SPS agreement and WTO SPS Committee.
-Such audit must be system-based to assess the effectiveness of the regulatory controls of authorities representing the exporter to provide assurance and meet SPS measures of the importer.
+- The Party must take audits according to provisions of the SPS Agreement and WTO SPS Committee.
+The such audit must be system-based to assess the effectiveness of the regulatory controls of authorities representing the exporter to provide assurance and meet SPS measures of the importer.

 - Prior to the commencement of an audit, any relevant information regarding the scope and objectives of the audit shall be shared among the Parties.
 The cost of the audit must be borne by the auditing Party unless otherwise agreed.

 - The exporter shall be given an opportunity to comment on the findings of the importer.
 The importer must consider such comments before reaching a conclusion.
 The conclusions and summary of the report will have to be provided in writing.